katilahtmets/katilahtmets/README.md

 ### Hi there 👋

-My name is Kati Lahtmets, I'm an enhtusiastic software developer student from Tallinn, Estonia.
+My name is Kati Lahtmets, I'm an enthusiastic software developer student from Tallinn, Estonia.

 - 🌱 I’m currently learning SQL, Python, JavaScript, HTML and CSS.
 - 🔭 I’m currently working on learning how to program.